aospapp/aosp/compatibility/cdd/9_security-model/9_11_keys-and-credentials.md

-Note that if a device implementation is already launched on an earlier Android version, such a device is exempted from the requirement to have a hardware-backed keystore, unless it declares the `android.hardware.fingerprint` feature which requires a hardware-backed keystore.
+Note that if a device implementation is already launched on an earlier Android version, such a device is exempted from the requirement to have a hardware-backed keystore and support the key attestation, unless it declares the `android.hardware.fingerprint` feature which requires a hardware-backed keystore.

 ### 9.11.1\.
 Secure Lock Screen